-- A. The operator of an oil and gas site shall completely offset all emissions from the oil and gas site through participation in the statewide cap and trade program, if applicable, or obtaining credits from another program, such as the SCAQMD Regulation XXVII, as approved by the Petroleum Administrator.
-On an annual basis, the operator shall provide the Petroleum Administrator with documentation of the operator's participation in the program. - B. Throughout the oil and gas site life, as equipment is added or replaced, cost-effective energy conservation techniques shall be incorporated into project design.
+- A. The operator of a project site shall completely offset all emissions from the oil and gas facility through participation in the statewide cap and trade program, if applicable, or obtaining credits from another program, such as the SCAQMD Regulation XXVII, as approved by the Petroleum Administrator.
+On an annual basis, the operator shall provide the Petroleum Administrator with documentation of the operator's participation in the program. - B. Throughout the project life, as equipment is added or replaced; cost-effective energy conservation techniques shall be incorporated into project design.